adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-our obligation under this privacy policy or European data protection law, you have the right to make a complaint to an EU Data Protection Authority, such as the UK Information Commissioner’s Office.
+our obligation under this privacy policy or European data protection law, you have the right to make a complaint to an EU Data Protection Authority, such as the Irish Data Protection Commission.

 ### Dealing with complaints and consultations